September 25, 2023@ 01:56 PM

 Computer science is the study of the theory, experimentation, and engineering that form the basis for the design and use of computers.
 It is the scientific and practical approach to computation and its applications and the systematic study of the feasibility, structure, expression, and mechanization of the methodical procedures (or algorithms) that underlie the acquisition, representation, processing, storage, communication of, and access to information [ref WordNet Princeton definition].
 Computer Science is the application of a systematic, disciplined, and quantifiable approach to the design, development, operation, and maintenance of software systems.
 It is in fact the practice of designing and implementing large, reliable, efficient, and economical software by applying the principles and practices of engineering.
 The program aims to train students in all aspects of software life cycle from specification through analysis and design to testing, maintenance and evaluation of software product.

-To produce the computer science graduates that are expert, skilled, and have an ability to solve the challenging problems with high morale.
+To produce graduates that are technically strong, theoretically and practically skilled, and capable of solving challenging problems with high morals.

-PEO 1: Able to understand, diagnose, apply core principles and practices of computing to solve the problems.
+PEO 1: Able to understand and analyze core principles and practices of computing to solve problems.

-PEO 3: Practice societal responsibilities, legal, and ethical framework.
+PEO 3: Practice societal responsibilities and adhere to legal and ethical frameworks.

 PEO 4: Continuous improvement to prepare students for jobs/higher studies in computer science and related fields.

-2. Problem Analysis: Identify, formulate, research literature, and analyze complex computing problems, reaching substantiated conclusions using first principles of mathematics, natural sciences, and computing sciences.
+3. Problem Analysis: Identify, formulate, research literature, and solve complex computing problems reaching substantiated conclusions using fundamental principles of mathematics, computing sciences, and relevant domain disciplines.

-3. Design / Development of Solutions: Design solutions for complex computing problems and design systems, components, and processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.
+4. Design / Development of Solutions: Design and evaluate solutions for complex computing problems, and design and evaluate systems, components, or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.

-5. Modern Tool Usage: Create, select, and apply appropriate techniques, resources and modern computing tools, including prediction and modelling for complex computing problems.
+5. Modern Tool Usage: Create, select, adapt and apply appropriate techniques, resources, and modern computing tools to complex computing activities, with an understanding of the limitations.

-9. Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams and in multi-disciplinary settings.
+6. Individual and Team Work: Function effectively as an individual and as a member or leader in diverse teams and in multi-disciplinary settings.